Select any two GPUs for comparison

 The GT 750M has 8 GB/sec greater memory bandwidth than the HD 8850M, which means that the memory performance of the GT 750M is marginally better than the HD 8850M.

 The GeForce GT 750M 2GB GDDR5 has 384 Shader Processing Units and the Radeon HD 8850M 2GB GDDR5 has 640.
-The HD 8850M having 256 better shader performance is not particularly notable, as altogether the GT 750M performs better when taking into account other relevant data.
+However, the actual shader performance of the HD 8850M is 576.
+The HD 8850M having 192 better shader performance is not particularly notable, as altogether the GT 750M performs better when taking into account other relevant data.

 Check any game system requirements